AliParky/titanic/README.md

 ## Dataset

-The dataset used in this analysis is the Titanic dataset.
+The dataset used in this analysis is the Titanic dataset, which contains information about the passengers on the Titanic, including their age, sex, class, and whether they survived.

 ## Requirements